TraverseData/traverse-retargeting-publisher-documentation/README.md

 The fastest way to get your subscribers to Traverse is by uploading them in bulk, either via Amazon S3 or SFTP.
 The file should be in CSV or TSV format.
 While S3 is preferred, SFTP access is provided by request.
 Please <a href="mailto:Traverse Operations <operations@traversedlp.com&gt">reach out</a> when your subscribers are ready to be imported.

-### Adding Subscribers (Feed)
+### Adding Subscribers (Individual)

-To add subscribers to a list, use the following endpoint:
+To add a subscriber to a list, use the following endpoint:

 ```
 POST https://retargeting.traversedlp.com/v1/lists/{YOUR-SUBSCRIBER-LIST-ID-HERE}/recipients
 ```

-The message body should be an array of JSON objects, each with the following properties:
+The message body should be an array containing a single JSON object with the following properties:

 | Property | Value |
 |------|-------|